weierophinney/grumpy-phpunit/phpunit-for-grumpy-developers.markdown

 # PHPUnit For Grumpy Developers
-PHPUnit can look intimidating, even to just get the skeleton of a test created, due to the immense length of it's documentation and large number of configurable options.
+PHPUnit can look intimidating, even to just get the skeleton of a test created, due to the immense length of its documentation and large number of configurable options.
 Don't be scared though, I am here to help!

 You can start with just a few of the basics before moving on to more complicated setups that include options for